Skip to main content

 Hidden Rot Warning

 Most outdoor timber rot occurs in concealed, poorly ventilated areas.
-Check under decks, behind cladding, and at post bases where airflow is restricted.
+It's worth checking under decks, behind cladding, and at post bases where airflow is restricted.
+Getting under your deck once a year with a flashlight just to see what's going on is a simple habit that can catch problems early.

 9 Protecting Cut Ends and Fixings